inria-emeraude/son/web/docs/projects.md

 ### Auto-Tune

-Auto-tune (<https://en.wikipedia.org/wiki/Auto-Tune>) is a sound effect which automatically correct the pitch of a sound by quantizing it to the nearest note of the chromatic scale.
-The goal of this project is make an "autotune box/audio processor" based on the Teensy.
+Auto-tune (<https://en.wikipedia.org/wiki/Auto-Tune>) is a sound effect which automatically corrects the pitch of a sound by quantizing it to the nearest note of the chromatic scale.
+The goal of this project is to make an "autotune box/audio processor" based on the Teensy.
 In addition to figuring out how to implement the algorithm (which should involve pitch shifting and frequency tracking), you should think about the interface that your project will have (which parameters can be controlled?, etc.).

 ### Vocoder